Prostitution

 Although there have always been reformist efforts and movements concerning

-prostitution, the prostitutes' rights movement, as we know it today,
+prostitution, the prostitute/ sex worker rights movement, as we know

-began in the late 60's and early 70's.
-The difference between the
+it today, began in the early 70's.
+The difference between the contemporary

 ways since the beginning of the prostitutes' rights movement.
 The